Taking a Closer Look at Forming Methods

 - Risk of hydroforming fluid residue on I.D.

-– No forming cold work (strengthening) occurs at convolution root; base metal thinning occurs at crest.
+- No forming cold work (strengthening) occurs at the convolution root; base metal thinning occurs at the crest.

 - Internal arbor limits length of continuous corrugations.